Player welfare: How big a problem is football facing? And what is being done?

 "We have been using this since March and have a plan to roll it out across our academy, scholars and the first team."

-With his latest book 'State of the Game' taking a close look at these issues, award-winning author and sports journalist Michael Calvin says football now has an opportunity to re-align its social policy.
+With his latest book 'State of Play' taking a close look at these issues, award-winning author and sports journalist Michael Calvin says football now has an opportunity to re-align its social policy.

 "There's this sense that football has a train coming towards it," he says.